Dragoon Basic Guide

 The Opener

 I know a lot of you have skipped ahead to this section, since you feel like you have a solid grasp on the fundamentals, and I think that is great!
 The primary use of the opener is to prepare your cooldown alignment for the rest of the encounter.
-With our new job design, it is possible that we will actually have fight-specific openers down the stretch.

 Re-Openers